What Is Après-Ski? A Guide to Where and How to Experience It Around the World

 Après-ski attire in St. Moritz, Switzerland vs. Aspen, Colorado

-Lee Keating believes Aspen has the greatest ski style in the world, and she would know: She owns three ski-wear shops in Colorado that stock sleek European brands like Moncler and Frauenschuh.
-One thing she’s noticed helping dress people for the slopes: The women are not afraid to show off their personal looks.
+Lee Keating believes Aspen has the greatest ski style in the world, and she would know: She owns three ski-wear shops in Colorado that stock upmarket European brands like Moncler and Frauenschuh.
+One thing she’s noticed helping dress people for the slopes: The women in particular are not afraid to show off their own looks.

 “Aspen’s an independent-thinking place, and [locals] don’t care what people think,” Keating says.
-Recently, Keating has also noticed more and more women opt for stretchy one-piece ski suits on the slopes over traditional separates.
+Recently, she’s noticed more and more women opt for stretchy one-piece ski suits on the slopes over traditional separates.

 Another trend gaining speed is a movement away from traditionally over-sized jackets and shells to cropped bomber jackets that are functional on the slopes, stylish enough for après, and layer well over one-piece stretch suits.